to4to/lotteryWithSolidity/README.md

 ## What I Want To Do
 1. User can enter by paying for Ticket
     1. The Ticket Fee is paid to Winner if Draw
+2. After X Period of Time , the lottery will automatically draw a winner
+    2. And this will be done Progammatically
+3. Using ChainLink VRF & ChainLink Automation
+    1. ChainLink VRF -> Randomness
+    2. Chainlink Automation -> Time Based trigger